Teredo

 What is Teredo?

 Teredo is a virtual device that aims to make a “tunnel” between IPv4 and IPv6 networks.
-It does so by assigning your device an IPv6 adress that is bridged to the Microsoft IPv6 server.
+It does so by assigning your device an IPv6 address that is bridged to the Microsoft IPv6 server.

 Why would you use Teredo?